Coded Downlink Massive Random Access and a Finite de Finetti Theorem: Finite de Finetti Theorem

-is also the best possible upper bound for general exchangeable and $d$-extendable sequences.
-We establish this fact by showing that for a particular exchangeable and $d$-extendable distribution $h$, the above upper bound is achieved.
+We conclude this section by pointing out that the bound \eqref{eq:de-finetti-1} is not only scaling optimal, but also the best possible upper bound for general exchangeable and $d$-extendable sequences.
+We establish this fact by showing that for a particular exchangeable and $d$-extendable distribution $r$, the above upper bound is achieved.